 Mirador de la Cobijada

-Mirador de la Cobijada is one of the most visited places in town, so obviously it cannot be missing from your list of places to see in Vejer de la Frontera.
-Firstly, it’s a great viewpoint from which you can enjoy a nice view over the newest part of the city.
+Mirador de la Cobijada viewpoint is one of the most visited places in town, so obviously it cannot be missing from your list of things to do in Vejer de la Frontera.
+It’s a great viewpoint from which you can enjoy an amazing view over the newest part of the city which was designed in the style of all Andalucian white villages.

 Arco de la Puerta Cerrada